acailic/acailic.github.io/_notes/oca-chapter-3.md

 -  have method `trim`.
 (Builder don't have.)
 - A string must be enclosed in double quotes ".
 - The String class has no reverse( ) .
+- replace creates a new string object. replace returns the same object if there is no change.

 - `append()` - method is in StringBuffer and StringBuilder but not in String.